• Skip to primary navigation

 Not all footage is good quality footage:

-Another option if there is footage you can not use is the substitute the footage with a slideshow of images from that same event.
-If someone is taking a video of a happy event, there is probably someone taking pictures.
+Another option, if there is footage you can not use, is to substitute the footage with a slideshow of images from that same event.
+If someone is taking a video of a happy event, someone is probably taking pictures.

 Convert VCR tapes to digital yourself by buying a software package:

-If you want to get your VHS tapes converted, buy a software converter that plugs into your VHS and your computer and converts the footage.
+If you want to convert your VHS tapes, buy a software converter that plugs into your VHS and your computer (Affiliate Link) and converts the footage.
 Sending it out to get converted is quite expensive, especially if you have a lot of footage to convert.
-Below is an example of one I found on Amazon (affiliate).
+Below is an example of one I found on Amazon (Affiliate Link) (affiliate).

-If you decide to pick a company to convert the images over, be sure to check their copyrighting restrictions because you may not be able to edit the footage after you get it back, which could mean you get some not so flattering or good quality footage right in the middle of the video.
+If you decide to pick a company to convert the images over, be sure to check their copyrighting restrictions.
+You may not be able to edit the footage after you get it back, which could mean you get some not-so-flattering or good-quality footage right in the middle of the video.
 Be sure you know the scanning resolutions.
 Ask them to give you an idea of what resolutions they would be using.

 Converting Super 8 or 8 mm silent movies to digital can be tricky, but it can be done.

 I used the Real-time film transfer method.
-First, you need to have a white background like a white tri-fold poster board.
-Then set up the Super 8 or 8 mm projector facing white trifold presentation cardboard and whiteboard, and in front of it, I placed the video camera that had an SD Card and zoomed in on it so that I could adjust and only take the inside edges of the home movie instead of the white background.
+First, you need a white background, like a white tri-fold poster board.
+Then, I set up the Super 8 or 8 mm projector facing white trifold presentation cardboard and whiteboard.
+In front of it, I placed the video camera with an SD card and zoomed in to adjust it, taking only the inside edges of the home movie instead of the white background.

-It was a little blurry, but it was pretty clear when we watched it on the computer.
-If the movie is silent, we were able to add the music to the background with a song from that year or decade.
+It was a little blurry but pretty clear when we watched it on the computer (Affiliate Link).
+If the movie is silent, we could add the music to the background with a song from that year or decade.

-Since I did this, they came out with other options; below are some options to convert home movies to digital format I found on Amazon.
+Update 2025: Since I did this, they came up with other options; below is one option to convert home movies to digital format I found on Amazon (Affiliate Link).

-I am planning on gathering up the kid's footage and placing them on the drive, and having each kid have the collections of their videos for a high school graduation gift.
-Click on the image and buy on Amazon (affiliate).
+I plan on gathering the kids' footage, placing them on the drive, and having each kid have their collection of videos for a high school graduation gift.

 Use a journal to keep track of all the special moments and video events you want to keep a note of.

-Home movies allow you to bring back special moments in your wonderful life. ~ Sabrina M Quairoli Click To Tweet
+Home movies allow you to bring back special moments in your wonderful life. ~ Sabrina M Quairoli Share on X

 Back up the home movie videos: